-Alcohol or Other Drugs Alcohol or other drugs are not allowed.
-This includes edibles, "dabbing," and other methods to ingest or inhale prohibited substances.
-Portland Public Schools' policy regarding alcohol and drug use is enforced.
-Please refer to the Handbook on Student Responsibilities, Rights, and Discipline .
-Possession, use, or transfer of alcohol and other drugs are prohibited in the schools, on school grounds, at school activities and during school hours, regardless of location.
-Promotion of drug behavior is also prohibited.
+Alcohol or Other Drugs Possession, use, or transfer of alcohol and other drugs are prohibited in the schools, on school grounds, at school activities and during school hours, regardless of location.
+Promotion of drug behavior and being at school under the influence are also prohibited.
+Use or possession vaping devices or products is considered a drug violation.
+This applies to edibles, "dabbing," and other methods to ingest or inhale prohibited substances.
+Please refer to Portland Public Schools' Handbook on Student Responsibilities, Rights, and Discipline .
 Students believed to be in violation of PPS Drug Policy will have a hearing at the school with school personnel and family members and could have a Level A, B or C violation.
-Consequences for drug violations could include one or more of the following: Suspension Referral to the Insight Class Referral to the Student Success Center Alternative Plan Restriction from student activities for 28 school days Expulsion Prior drug offenses within the last three years are cumulative and violations from Evening and Summer Scholars or while attending a game, dance or other activity at another school all count as violations.
-Arson Arson is defined as the intentional setting of fire to property of a facility.
-Setting of fires, setting of false alarms, bomb threats, and possession of explosive devices is a threat to safety and can result in suspension or expulsion.
-Assault/Battery Battery is physical violence to a person and assault means intentionally causing fear of immediate physical harm.
-Burglary/Theft Burglary/Theft is defined as stealing of personal or school district property.
-Cheating/Plagiarism Students may not copy written work or projects done by other people or cheat on tests and other schoolwork.
-This includes copying from other students, the internet or other published or unpublished work.
+Consequences for drug violations could include one or more of the following: Suspension or Expulsion Referral to the Insight Class or the Student Success Center Alternative Plan Restriction from student activities for 28 school days Prior drug offenses within the last three years are cumulative and violations from Evening and Summer Scholars or while attending a game, dance or other activity at another school all count as violations.
 Disruptive Behavior Disruptive behavior is defined as any behavior that is disruptive and/or not conducive to maintaining a dignified educational environment.
 Persistent disruptive or abusive conduct that deprives other students of the right to learn, or that interferes with the instructional program in the classroom, will not be tolerated.
 Extortion/Coercion/ Blackmail Extortion/Coercion/Blackmail is defined as obtaining money or property (even lunches) by violence or threat of violence, or by forcing someone to do something against his/her will or threat of force.
 Fighting Fighting is prohibited in the school building, on the school grounds or nearby vicinity, en route to or from school, and on buses or at school sponsored events.
+Graffiti / Tagging Graffiti is vandalism.
+It is not allowed on public, school, or personal property.